Neural ODE Processes: Neural ODE Processes

 \subsection{Neural ODE Processes as Stochastic Processes}

-The Kolmogorov Extension Theorem states that \textit{exchangeability} and \textit{consistency} are necessary and sufficient conditions for a collection of joint marginal distributions to define a stochastic process \cite{oksendal2003stochastic,garnelo2018neural}.
+Necessary conditions for a collection of joint distributions to give the marginal distributions over a stochastic process are \textit{exchangeability} and \textit{consistency} \citep{garnelo2018neural}.
+The Kolmogorov Extension Theorem then states that these conditions are sufficient to define a stochastic process \citep{oksendal2003stochastic}.
 We define these conditions and show that the NDP model satisfies them.
 The proofs can be found in Appendix \ref{app:sp_proofs}.

 \begin{definition}[Exchangeability] Exchangeability refers to the invariance of the joint distribution $\rho_{t_{1:n}}(\vy_{1:n})$ under permutations of $\vy_{1:n}$.
 That is, for a permutation $\pi$ of $\{1, 2, ..., n\}$, $\pi(t_{1:n}) = (t_{\pi(1)},...,t_{\pi(n)})$ and $\pi(\vy_{1:n}) = (\vy_{\pi(1)},...,\vy_{\pi(n)})$, the joint probability distribution $\rho_{t_{1:n}}(\vy_{1:n})$ is invariant if $\rho_{t_{1:n}}(\vy_{1:n}) = \rho_{\pi(t_{1:n})}(\pi(\vy_{1:n}))$. \end{definition}